 When a source cannot performance test some or all of its emissions units because they are shut down, inoperable, or not on site, the source must advise DAQ in writing before performance testing is required, either in a submitted protocol or by separate correspondence.
-When only some emissions units cannot be tested, the source must provide the DAQ emissions unit number and its complete description, and explain why the emissions unit or units cannot be tested.
+When only some emissions units cannot be tested, the source must provide the DAQ emissions unit number and its complete description and explain why the emissions unit or units cannot be tested.
 When no emissions unit at the source can be tested, the source should provide justification in its postponement request.
 DAQ retains the right to request more information to make its determination.
-If DAQ approves the postponement, the owner/operator must contact DAQ at least ten days before testing an emissions unit or units for which postponed testing was approved.
-DAQ may require a new or revised protocol for emissions units whose testing had been postponed, but which can now be tested.
+If DAQ approves the postponement, and the emission unit(s) become operational again, the owner/operator must performance test the emission unit(s) within 90 days of each emission unit's start-up date.
+The owner/operator must submit a new performance testing protocol to the Control Officer no earlier than 90 days prior to, and no later than 45 days prior to, the proposed date(s) of performance testing.